bbmkastan/kastan-6253-a5/README.md

 ---
 1. Click on the colum header on the table of which value/text you wish to sort by.

-#Example: If you want to to sort by Serial Number, simply click on the the Serial Number colum header
+#Example: If you want to to sort by Serial Number, simply click on the the Serial Number colum header.

 ### Searching
 ---